Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Locations/Lake Zarovich.md

 Arabelle has alabaster-white skin and raven-black hair.
 If rescued, she demands to be returned to her family's camp outside [[Vallaki]] (chapter 5, area N9).
 She is certain that her father, Luvash, will give the characters a reward for doing so.

-A descendant of Madam Eva with the blood of Barovian royalty in her veins, Arabelle is unaware of her connection to Strahd.
+A descendant of Madam Eva with the blood of Barovian royalty in her veins, Arabelle is unaware of her connection to [[NPCs/Strahd/Strahd|Strahd]].
 She acts more like an adult than a child.
 Despite her recent misadventure, she believes that a great destiny awaits her.